drupal/php-signify/README.md

 local files against the manifest are a separate concern and should be handled independently.

+An additional facet to consider in this use case is that certificates occasionally need to be rotated and Drupal itself has major versions that go into LTS mode and various vendors can register to be an "official" LTS vendor.
+In all these cases, we have a need for more than a single signing key.
+This library supports this added use case.

 ## Why Signify?

 Signify is a defacto standard created by OpenBSD to validate assets using modern